kcl-lang/kcl-lang.io/blog/2024-01-04-biweekly-newsletter/index.md

 ##### 2. Apply the Composition Resource

-Just like a render function, you can apply the composition resource using KCL into cluster.
+You can apply the composition resource with the inline KCL code into the cluster.

 ```shell
 kubectl apply -f- << EOF